Explorer Post Explorer Badge

 The program provides insight into the criminal justice system through training, practical 'hands-on' experience, Explorer Competitions, and other activities.
 Explorers also have opportunities to work alongside police officers who are assigned to the various units including Patrol, Investigations, Crime Suppression, and others.

 Explorers will develop an understanding of the role of law enforcement and the criminal justice system, learn the importance of teamwork and collaboration, build good character, and improve self-confidence.
-Explorers will also have opportunities to positively affect their community by volunteering for tasks and projects affiliated with Roseville Police Department functions and goals.
+They will also have opportunities to positively affect their community by volunteering for tasks and projects affiliated with Roseville Police Department functions and goals.

-The Explorer program is not only for those interested in a career as a police officer; Explorers also learn about other career tracks within the department including Crime Scene Investigation (CSI), Property/Evidence, Records, Dispatch, and more.
+The Explorer program is not only for those interested in a career as a Police Officer; Explorers also learn about other career tracks within the department including Crime Scene Investigation (CSI), Property/Evidence, Records, Dispatch, and more!

 EXPLORER MISSION